 The best place to start is in your community of parents or by looking to local businesses or universities.
 If you are having trouble finding a mentor your Regional Coordinator can help you find a mentor.

-Some people partner with colleagues to help coach the team—the tech or science teacher can lead the Virtual City Design, the English teacher can oversee the City Description and Presentation, and the art or math teacher can help lead the Model building.
+Some people partner with colleagues to help coach the team—the tech or science teacher can lead the Virtual City Design, the English teacher can oversee the City Description and Presentation, and the art or math teacher can help lead the City Model building.

 Yes, a planning meeting with your mentor is critical.
 Ask your mentor: what role would they like to play; how often can they meet with the students; what works best for their schedule; are they available via skype or email?
 Share with your mentor: what support or guidance you and your team need; tell him or her the best way to reach you; give your mentor advice about working with middle school students.
 Don’t stop there, continued communication will help ensure the development of a meaningful partnership.
 Review the Mentor page to more fully understand what we ask of mentors.

 Your students will look up to you every step of the way.
 Review Leading Your Team for help in determining the order in which you present all of the pieces of this project.
-In addition, review the Educator Handbook and Resources page as they contain great classroom activities to help the tough concepts.
-And remember, you don’t always need to have the answers, set a good example, and do the research along with your students.
+In addition, review the Program Handbook and Resources page as they contain great classroom activities to help explain the tough concepts.
+And remember, you don’t always need to have the answers!
+Set a good example by doing the research along with your students.